 ROBIN NOORDA

-Robin Noorda (1959) started his study audiovisual design, photography and animation at the Gerrit Rietveld Academie (Amsterdam) in 1978 and was admitted to the post graduate Rijks Academie (Amsterdam), but thrown out as his free lance career took too much time.
+Robin Noorda started his study audiovisual design, photography and animation at the Gerrit Rietveld Academie (Amsterdam) in 1978 and was admitted to the post graduate Rijks Academie (Amsterdam), but thrown out as his free lance career already took too much time.

-He continued with a study composition, minimal and electronic music at the Centrum of Electronic Music Studio (Hilversum), and internships at the Toonder Studio and the Dutch public television broadcaster NOS.
+He continued with a study composition, minimal- and electronic music at the Centrum of Electronic Music studio (Hilversum), and internships at the Toonder Studio and the Dutch public television broadcaster NOS.

 Next to documentary and animation, he also works with experimental photography technics.
 He initiated and curated the travelling exhibition ‘Photosynthesis’ and he produced infrared photography, Kirlian photograms, X-ray photograms, UVIVF photography and scanning electron microscopy photography.
 Currently he focuses on 360º panorama's he calls Hyperbolics and VR projects.